rage/programming-22/data/part-2/2-else-elif.md

 <in-browser-programming-exercise name="Alphabetically last" tmcname="part02-07_alphabetically_last"  height="500px">

 Python comparison operators can also be used on strings.
-String `a` is smaller than string `b` if it comes alphabetically before `b`.
+Each character in Python is represented by a specific number in [Unicode](https://en.wikipedia.org/wiki/Unicode).
+For example, string `a` (number 97 in decimal representation of Unicode characters) is smaller than string `b` (number 98 in decimal representation of Unicode characters).
+You can see a list of Unicode characters [here](https://en.wikipedia.org/wiki/List_of_Unicode_characters#Latin_script).
 Notice however that the comparison is only reliable if
 - the characters compared are of the same case, i.e. both UPPERCASE or both lowercase
 - only the standard English alphabet of a to z, or A to Z, is used.